hackforla/access-the-data/.github/ISSUE_TEMPLATE/post-open-role.md

 ## Action Items
 - [ ] Define what skills and time requirements are necessary for the work to be done
-- [ ] Create a detailed post in our [Open Roles wiki](https://github.com/hackforla/access-the-data/wiki/Open-Roles) that includes:
+- [ ] Create a detailed post in our [Open Roles wiki](https://github.com/hackforla/access-the-data/wiki/Open-Roles).
+You can use a [template](https://github.com/hackforla/access-the-data/wiki/Project-Role-Descriptions) or you can create a new one that includes:
    - Description of role
    - Duties include
    - Skills needed OR Skilled needed or willing to be learned